webpolis/blackbird/README.md

 ### Arbitrage Parameters

-The two parameters used to control the arbitrage are `SpreadEntry` and `SpreadExit`.
+The two parameters used to control the arbitrage are `SpreadEntry` and `SpreadTarget`.

-* `SpreadEntry`: the limit above which the long/short trades are triggered
+* `SpreadEntry`: the limit above which we want the long/short trades to be triggered
-* `SpreadExit`: the limit below which the long/short trades are closed
+* `SpreadTarget`: the spread we want to achieve as an arbitrage opportunity.
+It represents the net profit

+`SpreadTarget` is used to define at what threshold we want to exit the trades.
+It takes the exchange fees into account.

-`SpreadEntry` is actually the limit _after_ the exchange fees which means that `SpreadEntry` represents the net profit.
-If two exchanges have a 0.20% fees for every trade then we will have in total:
+If two exchanges have a 0.20% fees for every trade then we will have for each arbitrage opportunity:

 * 0.20% entry long + 0.20% entry short + 0.20% exit long + 0.20% exit short = 0.80% total fees

-Note: the actual total will be slightly different since it is a percentage of each individual trade.
-Now if the profit we target is 0.30% (`"SpreadEntry": 0.0030`) then Blackbird will set the entry threshold at 1.10% (0.80% total fees + 0.30% target).
+Now let's say we have `SpreadEntry` at 1.00% and trades are generated at that level.
+If the net profit we target (`SpreadTarget`) is 0.30%, then Blackbird will set the exit threshold for these trades at -0.10% (1.00% spread entry - 0.80% total fees - 0.30% target = -0.10% exit threshold).

-Defining a smaller spread will generates more trades but with less profit each.
+Defining smaller spreads will generates more trades but with less profit each.

 ### Code Information

 Blackbird uses the base64 functions written by <a href="http://www.adp-gmbh.ch/cpp/common/base64.html" target="_target">René Nyffenegger</a> (thanks to him) to encode and decode base64.

 The trade results are stored in CSV files.
-A new CSV file is created every time Blackbird is started.
+A new CSV file and a new log file are created every time Blackbird is started.

 It is possible to properly stop Blackbird after the next trade has closed.
 While Blackbird is running just create an empty file named _stop_after_exit_ in the working directory.
 This will make Blackbird automatically stop after the next trade closes.